ndelrossi7/FloodlightOpenModel/README.md

 # Using Data from Floodlight Open to Predict Multiple Sclerosis

 ## The data
-[Floodlight Open](https://www.floodlightopen.com/en-US) is an open study for healthy controls or patients with multiple sclerosis (MS).
+[Floodlight Open](https://www.floodlightopen.com/en-US) is an open study by [Genentech](https://www.gene.com/) for healthy controls or patients with multiple sclerosis (MS).
 The goal is to be able to monitor a patient's progression over time using various tests from a smartphone app.
 These tests can include mood assessments, hand strength, balance, and general mobility.
 From a smartphone, Floodlight Open has been able to reference some of the key assessments done by neurologists on MS patients.

 ## The goal
 The aim of this project is to use the data collected from MS patients and healthy controls to see whether or not it is possible to predict multiple sclerosis from these tests administered by Floodlight Open.